Cheeden/tp/docs/UserGuide.md

 Format: `deleteprogress INDEX DATE`

 * Deletes the lesson progress for the student at the specified `INDEX` on the specified `DATE`.
-* The index refers to the index number shown in the displayed person list.
-* The index must be a positive integer (e.g 1, 2, 3...)​
 * `DATE` must be in the format YYYY-MM-DD.
 * `DATE` MM must be between 1 to 12 inclusive and DD must be between 1 to 31 inclusive.
 Otherwise, there will be an error message.
 * The lesson progress on that date must exist.
 If no lesson progress exists on that date, an error message will be shown.